gustavobartho/Applied-Data-Science-With-Python/README.md

 #### Week learning objectives:

-* Load, manipulate, and select data using numpy, as well as understand the fundamental data types in the numpy ecosystem
+* Load, manipulate, and select data using numpy, as well as understand the fundamental data types in the numpy ecosystem;
-* Show the benefits of vectorization with numpy data
+* Show the benefits of vectorization with numpy data;
-* Apply regular expressions to string data
+* Apply regular expressions to string data;
-* Demonstrate, at a high level, how regular expression pattern matching is expressed
+* Demonstrate, at a high level, how regular expression pattern matching is expressed;

 ### Week 2 - Basic Data Processing with Pandas